Finistere/antidote/README.rst

     def f(s: MyService):
         pass

-But with Antidote you *always* can track back to the definition of a dependency:
+But with Antidote you can **always** track back to the definition of a dependency:

 .. code-block:: python